 What’s your next goal?

-Earning a black belt in BJJ.
-That’s a ways off though.
-In the meantime brown belt is first; I still need to break 500lbs on the deadlift and keep working on my 4th degree in TKD.
+Earning my next degree of black belt in BJJ; I still need to break 600lbs on the deadlift and keep working on my 5th degree in TKD.

 What Fears and Reservations did you have about starting here?